Agenda

 Direct care workforce issues are a priority for several state-led and other initiatives.
 These local experts will highlight related recommendations that may provide opportunities for collaboration among stakeholders moving forward.

-Eugenia Kendall, MSW, Strategic Planning and Assessment Coordinator, Division of Aging & Disability Services, Iowa Department of Health and Human Services Recommendations on Direct Care Worker Wages and Portability of Credentials by Healthy Iowans, Iowa Solutions for Aging with Independence and Longevity (IA SAILS), Multi-Sector Plan on Aging and Disability
+Eugenia Kendall, MSW, Strategic Planning and Assessment Coordinator, Division of Aging & Disability Services, Iowa Department of Health and Human Services Recommendations on Direct Care Worker Wages and Portability of Credentials by Healthy Iowans, Iowa Solutions for Aging with Independence and Longevity (IA SAIL), Multi-Sector Plan for Aging and Disability

-Shalome Tonelli, PhD, RN, Assistant Professor of Instruction, Certification Center Director, College of Nursing: The Importance of Direct Care Worker Credentialing
+Shalome Tonelli, PhD, RN, Assistant Professor of Instruction, Certification Center Director, University of Iowa, College of Nursing: The Importance of Direct Care Worker Credentialing and Portability

 Greg Woods, MPH, Program Coordinator, Public Health Division, Iowa Department of Health, and Human Services: Alzheimer’s Disease and Related Dementias (ADRD) BOLD Initiative